 My natural rights, my civil rights, my political rights, my judicial rights, are all alike ignored.
 Robbed of the fundamental privilege of citizenship, I am degraded from the status of a citizen to that of a subject; and not only myself individually, but all of my sex, are, by your honor’s verdict, doomed to political subjection under this, so-called, form of government.

 Susan B. Anthony and other suffragists cast votes in the 1872 presidential election as a strategy to confront what had become male-only electoral privileges across most elections in the United States.
-They attempted to invoke the equal protection clause of the recently ratified Fourteenth Amendment (1868) to justify their actions in a federal election.
+They attempted to invoke the citizenship clause (“privileges or immunities”) and the equal protection clause of the recently ratified Fourteenth Amendment (1868) to justify their actions in a federal election.
 The effort succeeded in galvanizing public attention, but it did not convince federal judges.
 The excerpt from the transcript of Anthony’s sentencing hearing in 1873 shows her defiance of Supreme Court Justice Ward Hunt, who presided over her case, US v.
 Anthony (1873).

 SOURCE FORMAT: Trial transcript